-Current Situation: The athlete states she is feeling "not explosive during lifts" and "has no kick during running workouts" and her "shins have been killing her since 4th of July".
+Current Situation: The athlete states she is "not feeling explosive during lifts," "has no kick during running workouts," and her "shins have been killing her since the 4th of July".

-Current Reports from other Professionals: The strength and conditioning (S&C) coach notes that they have observed a decrease in the athlete's reported lifting intensity and her written feedback, via the team's online S&C software program, is noticeably shorter and generic.
+Current Reports from other Professionals: The strength and conditioning coach notes that they have observed a decrease in the athlete's reported lifting intensity and her written feedback, via the team's online strength and conditioning software program, is noticeably shorter and generic.
 Performance data is presented from the athlete's eight (8) previous workouts, conducted over the last three weeks.
-All Testing was done in the beginning of the days training session.
+All testing was done in the beginning of the days training session.

-Table 1: Performance Data from the last eight (8) workouts, over past 3 weeks.
+Table 1.
+Performance Data from the Last 8 Workouts, Over the Past 3 Weeks